lyonsquark/obsidian-daf-yomi/README.md

 - Link to the [My Jewish Learning](https://www.myjewishlearning.com/category/study/jewish-texts/talmud/) commentary
 - Link to the [Daf Yomi Digest](https://www.dafdigest.org)
 - Link to the [Hadran](https://hadran.org.il) commentary
+- Link to the [Living Greengrass](https://livinggreengrass.home.blog) blog

+Note that the plugin does not check if the links actually work.
+You may need to check back later in the day if a commentary or post is not yet available.

 If you use any of the resources here, I'm sure the offering organization (e.g. Steinsaltz Center, Sefaria, My Jewish Learning) would appreciate a donation!